-Log in to KubeSphere with an account that has the permission to manage clusters, such as
+Log in to KubeSphere with a user that has the permission to manage clusters, such as

-Click Platform in the top-left corner and select Cluster Management.
+Click Platform in the upper-left corner and select Cluster Management.
 Select a cluster from the list to view cluster information.

 In Cluster Settings from the navigation bar, select Cluster Visibility.